schafer14/Advanced-Lane-finding/writeup_template.md

 #### 3. Lane information extraction

 A polynomal function was then fit on the coordinates of the 'on' pixels in the image.
-This was done by collecting
+This was done by collecting pixels that were in the correct spot.
+To do this we defined a rectangular box for each of lane in ten spots in the birds eye views vertical direction. pixels not in the boxes were discarded and a polynomial for each line was fit to remaining points.
+This functions were used to determine the lane, and later on the curvature and position of the car

+![alt text][image6]

+### 4. Unwarping

+This new image was then warped back into the same coordinate system as the undistorted image and the two images were merged together.

-![alt text][image4]
+![alt text][image7]

 ---

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+A video was created by running each frame from a video through the pipeline.

+#### 1.Result as a video

 Here's a [link to my video result](https://youtu.be/JOPVBjE40CU)